refinery-platform/refinery-platform/docs/tutorial.md

   7. Click Start upload to begin uploading all selected data files
   8. After all data files have uploaded, click Upload Data Set

-## 2. Viewing Data Sets in the Data Set Browser
+## 3. Viewing Data Sets in the Data Set Browser
+  1. Return to the Launch Pad and click on the newly uploaded data set (Expand data set preview).
+The Data Set Browser

-## 3. Exploring Contents of the Data Set in the File Browser
+## 4. Exploring Contents of the Data Set in the File Browser
 - filter data set based on facets and sort table

-## 4. Launching Analyses
+## 5. Launching Analyses

 - select files and:
 - run analyses: